 - Online Gaming

-If you lose a Greenlight Card, have it stolen or otherwise want to disable your child’s card temporarily, you can simply turn off their Greenlight card through the parent app.
-When it’s found, you can simply turn it back on.
+One of the more common features of the Greenlight card is the ability to freeze and unfreeze it (in other words, turn it off and back on).
+If you lose a Greenlight Card, have it stolen, or otherwise want to disable your child’s card temporarily, you can simply freeze their Greenlight card through the parent app.
+When it’s found, you can simply unfreeze it, and they’ll be free to use it again.

-Paying your own interest rates is a big perk of some checking accounts for minors, as it can help parents incentivize their kids to save money.
-It’s a way to teach your child the benefits and responsibilities that come with managing money, setting goals and saving funds toward achieving them.
+Earning interest is a big perk of savings (and even some checking) accounts for minors, as it can help parents incentivize their kids to save money.
+It’s also a great way to teach your child the benefits and responsibilities that come with setting goals, then saving and managing money so you eventually achieve those goals.

-Parent-Paid Interest is an annual percentage rate that you set for your child’s General Savings in the Greenlight app.
-Their account will earn the interest on the first of each month and all you have to do is set up the instant transfer into their account from your parent’s wallet.
+However, Parent-Paid Interest works differently.
+Instead of the account itself earning a variable rate, Parent-Paid Interest is an annual percentage rate that you set (and you pay) for your child’s General Savings in the Greenlight app.
+You set up the instant transfer into their account from your parent’s wallet, and their account will earn that interest on the first of each month.

 Instant Money Transfers

-The instant transfer capability is really beneficial for parents.
-When a child is too small to have a job or your teens are too busy to go with you to the bank, it’s up to you to give them some spending money each week.
+Maybe your child is too young to have a job, or maybe your teens are too busy to go with you to the bank.
+Either way, it’s up to you to give them any spending money you’ve promised them for the week.

-Many parents use this as a way to pay for weekly chores.
-The instant transfer capability eliminates the need to make a trip into an actual bank, which could be difficult for children with no transportation or adults pressed for time.
+Greenlight’s instant transfer capability eliminates the need to make a trip to an actual bank, which could be difficult for children with no transportation—or, heck, adults who are just pressed for time.

 Chore Plans

-Greenlight gives you the tools to set up, administer and oversee a chore plan or schedule.
-The program offers routine tasks that can start as unpaid which then allow you to add gradual tasks you do pay for because they require more time and work.
+Greenlight gives you the tools to set up, administer, and oversee a chore plan or schedule.
+The program offers routine tasks that can start as unpaid, but you can add tasks you do pay for because they require more time and work.

 You can use your app to schedule or even automate your chore schedule.
-The app allows you to:
+For instance, you can:

 For reference, the five most popular chores families assign on the app are: